kantuni/h3ll0_fr13nd/README.md

 - Derek Acosta ([@derekacosta](https://github.com/derekacosta))

 ### Terms of Use
-This is a **Proof of Concept**.
+This is a Proof of Concept.
 The information provided here is for educational purposes only.